PLEBNET-PLAYGROUND/plebnet-playground-docker/dashboard/README.md

 edge_y = edge_pos[['y1', 'y2', 'empty']].values.ravel()
 ```

 The below graph makes it hard to see the capacity available to bidirectional channels.
+That's ok, because we don't actually have information on bidirectional channels!

 ```python
 fig = go.Figure(data=[